sperte/sperte.github.io/index.md

 My core competencies are **software design, user experience design, and product management**.
 I'm fluent with most design tools (Photoshop, Sketch, typography, color, etc.) and can pick up and start using modern software with ease.
 Lately, my preferred tools have been words (written and verbal) and whiteboards.

-Because of my experience path, I sometimes feel I lack some tactical skills common to trained managers.
-I make up for it with technical knowledge and intuition. **I know how to code** HTML and CSS (including SASS and LESS), and can at least do some damage with JavaScript.
+I'm a generalist, and have good technical knowledge and intuition. **I know how to code** HTML and CSS (including SASS and LESS), and can at least do some damage with JavaScript.
 (I also git and grunt and all that.)

 I enjoy coaching and leading ([through serving](https://www.youtube.com/watch?v=ReRcHdeUG9Y)) others.
 My leadership style and approach is summarized with three P's: